daronphang/coding_resources/docker/images.md

 docker rmi $(docker images -a -q)           Delete all images docker images -f dangling=true              Filters images that have no relationship with tagged images docker images -a |  grep "pattern"

+docker image prune -a                       Removes all unused images, not just dangling ones
 ```

 ## Building Images: